 Understanding Prototypes

-A simple set of archetypes have been created in Cycamore.
 While the archetype describes the form of the model used to represent a facility, a variety of parameters are generally available to configure the specific behavior.
 For the example of a reactor, the developer will probably allow the user to define the power level of the reactor, independent of the specific model chosen to represent the behavior of the model.
 Other common reactor parameters are fuel loading parameters such as cycle length and batch size.

 In Cyclus, when an archetype has been configured with a specific set of parameters, it is called a prototype.
+You can have multiple prototypes that use the same archetype, and you can have multiple deployments of the same prototype in a simulation.

 Example: Source Prototype